Kaizen86/nix-config/README.md

      git remote set-url origin ssh://git@github.com/Kaizen86/nix-config
      ```
 - Generate and add [SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) & [GPG](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) keys to Github
-- Move `/etc/nixos/` contents to `nixos/hosts/newhost`
+- Move `/etc/nixos/` contents to `./nixos/hosts/newhost/`
-     - (replace `newhost` with some unique identifier, of course)
+     - (replace `newhost` with a unique identifier, of course)
 - Symlink `/etc/nixos` --> `/home/kaizen/nix-config`
      ```bash
      sudo ln -sv /home/kaizen/nix-config /etc/nixos
      ```
 - Edit `hosts/newhost/configuration.nix` to set hostname to `newhost` (important!)
 - Track changes with `git add .` (otherwise `nixos/hosts/newhost` won't be in the Nix store)
-- Run ./rebuild.sh
+- Run `./rebuild.sh boot`
 - If that worked, commit changes and push:
      ```bash
+     git add nixos/hosts
      git commit -m "Add new host newhost" git push
      ```
+- `reboot` the system!

 # Workflow
-When making a change to the config, follow this order:
+When making a change to the config, this is best practice:
-1. `git add` any new files to track them
+1. `git add` any new files to track them, otherwise Nix will get upset at you.
-2. Run either `./rebuild.sh` or `nix flake check` to make sure the change works
+2. Run either `./rebuild.sh test` or `nix flake check` to make sure the change works.
-3. Once you're happy with a change, `git commit` it
+3. Once you're happy with a change, `git commit` it.
-4. Repeat for however many changes you're making
+4. Repeat for however many separate changes you're making.
 5. Once you've run `./rebuild.sh` and are entirely happy none of the commits need amending, `git push` them so all devices can use the new config.